Warpedtimes/Skript/README.md

 - A simple script for having coinflips between players

 Jobs.sk:
-- Currently working on a jobs script for 1.16.
-This is will pay players money for "working"
+- A jobs script for your minecraft server!
+Includes 6 Jobs (Miner, Farmer, Hunter, Lumberjack, Excavator and Enchanter!)
+Players will be paid money for each action they do